 - Tree of Hope (SOS Clothes Ltd)

-- * A complaint made by a member of the public to the Fundraising Regulator was investigated by them and subsequently externally reviewed at the chartiy's request.
-You can read the summary report here.
+* A complaint made by a member of the public to the Fundraising Regulator was investigated by them and subsequently externally reviewed at the chartiy's request.
+You can read the summary report

 The following charities make appeals for donations to their charity shops but most do not carry out clothing collections (Age Uk does but it has a National Exemption Order), so they do not need a licence:

-The following charities have charity shops taking donations in Runnymede (we believe this list to be correct as at October 2020 although in the current Covid 19 pandemic they are only operating on a limited basis and are currently closed now that Runnymede is in Tier 4):
+The following charities have charity shops taking donations in Runnymede (we believe this list to be correct as at December 2021:

 - Addlestone - Age Uk, Oxfam, Princess Alice Hospice, Queen Elizabeth Foundation, Salvation Army